- Submission Deadline: 11:59 p.m. May 3, 2017

 Still photographs are permitted, provided that the team has the rights to them.
 The photos do need to be created during the official contest period.

-- Submit Your Entry – Pay Now – Pay now as you submit each entry (you will provide credit card information for each entry you submit)
+- Pay Now – You will provide credit card information for each entry you submit.

-- Submit Your Entry – Pay by Invoice – Submit your entry, and then request an invoice to pay by purchase order or check.
+- Pay by Invoice – Submit your entry, and then request an invoice for this and other contest entries to pay together.

 PAY ENTRY FEES

 You may pay entry fees by check, purchase order or credit card.

 Payment by checks or purchase orders should be postmarked by the submission deadline.
 Credit card payments should be completed by the deadline.
 If your school is slow to process checks or purchase orders, plan ahead.
 You can always pay fees before you submit your entries.